-(2) The pro forma as adjusted balance sheet data give further effect to (i) our issuance and sale of 9,500,000 shares of our common stock in this offering at an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (ii) the milestone payment of \$9.6 million expected to be paid in the fourth quarter of 2021 to LegoChem.
+(2) The pro forma as adjusted balance sheet data give further effect to (i) our issuance and sale of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (ii) the milestone payment of \$9.6 million in the fourth quarter of 2021 to LegoChem.
+The pro forma as adjusted information is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
+A \$1.00 increase

 The pro forma as adjusted information is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$8.8 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$14.0 million, assuming no change in the assumed initial public offering price per share and after deducting extenses and extense of the proof of the proof of the proof of the proof of the price of the proof of the price of the proof of the price and commissions and estimated offering price of \$15.00 per share, which is the midpoint of the price and commissions and estimated initial public offering price of \$15.00 per share and cash equivalents, working capital, total assets and total stockholders' equity by \$14.0 million, assuming no change in the assumed initial public offering price per share and of the price of the p
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming the assumed initial public offering price per share and for educting estimated of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming in the assumed initial public offering price per share and after deducting estimated offering expenses pavable by us.